Hand sanitizer that smells good and saves the planet.

 A hand sanitizer brand from knitwear label Country of Origin.
 Profits are redistributed to food banks and care homes.

 Everyday vegan cosmetics living inside a colorful parallel world.

 Hand sanitizer that makes your skin happy.
 Touchland makes hydrating, fast-absorbing, non-sticky, lightly scented hand sanitizer mists.

-Natural and effective body care?
-Curie makes clean, safe, and effective deodorants for people who move.
+Curie makes clean, safe, and effective body care products for people who move.

 Skincare-focused cosmetics that address specific skin concerns for a natural, yet flawless look while also helping improve them over time.

 A super convenient and refillable misting sanitizer dispenser made from reclaimed ocean bound plastic.

 Thingtesting is a database of internet-born brands.
 We’re building the un-sponsored corner of the internet where consumers can come together to talk honestly about new things.
 Read more about Thingtesting here.

 Create a free account so you can make your own lists, whether that’s because you love them or because you want to try them.